 Tomcat 5 provides a JNDI InitialContext implementation instance for each web application running under it, in a manner that is compatible with those provided by a Java2 Enterprise Edition application server.
 The J2EE standard provides a standard set of elements in the /WEB-INF/web.xmlfile to reference resources; resources referenced in these elements must be defined in an application-server-specific configuration.

-For Tomcat 5, these entries in per-web-application InitialContext are configured in the elements that can be specified in either$CATALINA_HOME/conf/server.xml or, preferably, the per-web-application context XML file (either META-INF/context.xml).
+For Tomcat 5, these entries in per-web-application InitialContext are configured in the

 The InitialContext is configured as a web application is initially deployed, and is made available to web application components (for read-only access).
 All configured entries and resources are placed in the java:comp/env portion of the JNDI namespace, so a typical access to a resource - in this case, to a JDBC DataSource - would look something like this: